moteer/DE-313019-database-basics/07_dabase_basics/exercises.Exercise1.md

 32. Implement a spring boot application, which connects to your database and allows to persist books, customers and transactions.
    - keep it simple for the first shot and only implement the most basic version of it
-   - create an endpoint for each entity to add e.g. /books/add
+   - create an endpoint for book and customer entity to add e.g. /books/add
    - another endpoint to read /books
+   - another endpoint to read /customers